sahilinfotech/Web-Application-Showcase/README.md

 Welcome to my collection of interactive web applications!
 Below you'll find a list of projects I've developed, complete with links to each application.

+## Technologies Used

+- **HTML5**: For structuring the web applications.
+- **CSS3**: For styling and creating animations, including 3D effects.
+- **JavaScript**: For interactive elements and enhancing user experience.
+- **CSS Transitions and Transforms**: To create smooth hover effects and 3D animations.
+- **Responsive Design**: Ensuring applications work well on various devices.

 ## Applications

 1. **[3D Card With Hover](https://sahilinfotech.github.io/3d-Card-With-Hover/)**